Home > Our Village > History

 Crown Farmhouse on the High Street is the oldest remaining dwelling in the village; a traditional Suffolk Long-house built in the 16th Century.
 Many other Listed buildings date back to the 17th and 18th Century and can be found throughout the village, scattered in between later housing developments.

-There are 2 distinct parts to the village; the western part, where development is centered on Upper Street, which was the London to Great Yarmouth trunk road until the by-pass was built, and the original core of the village around St Mary's Church.
-These 2 parts of the village are linked by School Lane, and by Spring Lane.
+The village has evolved from two distinct settlements; the western part known as “Upper Street” (as shown on 1888 OS map) centered on the London to Great Yarmouth coaching route.
+This was a toll road in the 1800s and became the main London to Great Yarmouth trunk road until the by-pass was built.
+The original core of the village - termed “Lower Street” on the 1888 OS map - centered around St Mary's Church and the Ufford Place estate.
+These 2 parts of the village are linked by School Lane and by Spring Lane.

 The lower part of the village, now a Conservation Area, is a particularly attractive collection of traditional buildings, which remain somewhat hidden away.
 There are no main roads through this part of the village and, up until the Second World War it remained relatively isolated and un-developed.